Faraday can tap right into your AWS Redshift to share data to your Faraday account.

 anatomy of the Redshift JDBC URL is roughly:

 ELB ), we need the load balancer URL AND the full Redshift URL.
 This comprises around 30% of Redshift integrations.

 Example Full Redshift URLs:

-5. Please see https://knowledgebase.faraday.io/en/articles/2887608-what-fields-are-required-when-sending-data-to-faraday for the information we need.
-If you already know what schema and tables you want to grant us access to, please do so, otherwise, your Customer success manager will schedule a data discovery call with you and a Faraday Customer success engineer to determine what data we will need access to.
+If you already know what schema and tables you want to grant us access to, please do so.
+Otherwise, your Customer Success point-of-contact (AM, PM and/or CSE) will schedule a data discovery call with you to determine what data we will need access to.

 6. Create a new Source on https://app.faraday.io/sources, click "Create source" and select Redshift as the Source, then input values for the fields shown.